Twist and Shout (game show): The Turntable

 At the end of round three, the team with the most points wins.
 They get to play in the final round, the Turntable.
-They, then, will win P1,000 for every second they stay singing in the Turntable.
+The Players are required to sing the Theme Song while in the Turntable and the will win P1,000 for every second they stay singing in the Turntable.
 If they finish the full two minutes in the Turntable, they win the jackpot prize of P200,000.
 The studio audience is divided into Red Team and Blue Team.
 Three members of the winning team's supporters also get to share the same prize the celebrity team wins.

 Judges

 Three judges will be present each episode.
 They will decide which team gets the point for each round.